pkardas/notes/books/python-architecture-patterns/notes.md

 Whenever we have a business concept that has data but has no identity, we often choose to represent it using the Value Object pattern.
 A value object is any domain object that is uniquely identified as by the data it holds, we usually make them immutable.
 Named tuples and frozen data classes are a great tool for this.

+Entities, unlike values, have identity equality.
+We can change their values, and they are still recognizably the same thing.
+Batches, in our example, are entities.
+We can allocate lines to a batch, or change the date that we expect it to arrive, and it will still be the same entity.

+We usually make this explicit in code by implementing equality operators on entities.

+For value objects, the hash should be based on all attributes, and we should ensure that the objects are immutable.
+For entities, the simplest option is to say that the hash is None, meaning that the object is not hashable and cannot, for example be used in a set.
+If for some reason you decide to use set or dict operations with entities, the hash should be based on the attributes, that defines the entity's unique identity over time.

+Exceptions can express domain concepts too.